How to Create Job Opportunities Rather Than Compete for Them

 Now, once you’ve secured a few initial opportunities with potential hiring manager (or connectors who can connect you to a hiring manager), the next step is to have a meeting where you impress them, ask them the right questions, and have the type of dialogue that leads to an interview or a referral.

-The way you meet this person and the way you present information to them and speak with them will make the difference as to whether they become an connection who will help you out (now or in the future) or won’t.
+The way you meet this person.
+The way you present information to them and speak with them will make the difference.
+As to whether they become an connection who will help you out (now or in the future) or won’t.

 Following up on the opportunity